Map tiles can be speedup for larga data sets by using aggregation

-Engine is the platform that powers CARTO Builder and allows developers to create Location Intelligence apps; one of its services, the Maps API, provides map tiles, so that the results of analyses performed with CARTO can be represented in online maps.
+Engine is the platform that powers CARTO Builder and allows developers to create Location Intelligence apps; one of its services the Maps API provides map tiles so that the results of analyses performed with CARTO can be represented in online maps.

 With our new dynamic aggregation capabilities we try to ease the problem of representing too many points in a map.
-Visualization of point data in maps breaks down when the feature density is too high; on one hand, processing many individual point records is time consuming and on the other hand, we'll end up with symbols at the same spot obscuring one another.
+Visualization of point data in maps breaks down when the feature density is too high; on one hand processing many individual point records is time consuming and on the other hand we'll end up with symbols at the same spot obscuring one another.

 We can handle this case by aggregating the points spatially so that points lying close to each other are grouped into a single entity which summarizes the data for the whole group.

-Basically, we're trading some additional backend processing time (to perform the aggregation) for lighter data transfers and less features to be rendered.
+Basically we're trading some additional backend processing time (to perform the aggregation) for lighter data transfers and less features to be rendered.

-For example, here's the average tile generation & transfer time for a 8-tile map containing 258K points.
+For example here's the average tile generation & transfer time for a 8-tile map containing 258K points.

 Here the MVT average size has been decreased from 10.4MB to 2.4MB.

-We use a simple grid, aligned with the tile we're generating, to cluster points spatially, and replace each cluster (the points lying inside the same grid cell) with a single point summarizing its group.
-By default the aggregation cell size corresponds to the on-screen pixels size, so that the visual impact of the aggregation is minimal.
+We use a simple grid aligned with the tile we're generating to cluster points spatially and replace each cluster (the points lying inside the same grid cell) with a single point summarizing its group.
+By default the aggregation cell size corresponds to the on-screen pixels size so that the visual impact of the aggregation is minimal.

-Now, how should we summarize multiple points (with their data attributes) into a single one?.
-The answer to this depends on the nature of the attributes, as well as on the intended visualization.
-If we have a temperature attribute, it could be convenient to have the average value at each aggregated point; but if the original temperature was a maximum, then computing maximum values might make more sense.
+Now how should we summarize multiple points (with their data attributes) into a single one?.
+The answer to this depends on the nature of the attributes as well as on the intended visualization.
+If we have a temperature attribute it could be convenient to have the average value at each aggregated point; but if the original temperature was a maximum then computing maximum values might make more sense.

 So we introduced a mechanism in map instantiation that allows users to specify how they want their data aggregated; the aggregation columns parameter defineswhich aggregated columns are computed and placement specifies where the resulting point is placed.
 An additional _cdb_feature_count attribute is always present denoting the number of original records grouped for each result record.

-But there's a particular use case for aggregation for which requiring users to specify the details is not appropriate: existing visualizations, that don's specify any aggregation parameters, can benefit from automatic aggregation when the number of points is so large that the original visualization would just break down (due to timeout limits) or would be too slow.
-In this case, the aggregated data should be apt for the original visualization based on the un-aggregated original data.
-This requires that all the original attributes are present and that some basic properties are preserved (e.g. if a numeric value represents a category, averaging such values would introduce invalid results).
+But there's a particular use case for aggregation for which requiring users to specify the details is not appropriate: existing visualizations that don's specify any aggregation parameters can benefit from automatic aggregation when the number of points is so large that the original visualization would just break down (due to timeout limits) or would be too slow.
+In this case the aggregated data should be apt for the original visualization based on the un-aggregated original data.
+This requires that all the original attributes are present and that some basic properties are preserved (e.g. if a numeric value represents a category averaging such values would introduce invalid results).

-To support this case, the aggregation works differently when no explicit aggregation parameters are provided(more precisely: when no parameters that define the aggregated result attributes, placement or columns, are present).
+To support this case the aggregation works differently when no explicit aggregation parameters are provided(more precisely: when no parameters that define the aggregated result attributes placement or columns are present).

 In this case for each spatial cluster we pick a random member (ok not so random the one with the lowest cartodb_id value) to represent the group.So we are effectively sampling the data spatially.
-Working with a sample of the data allows any processing/styling intended for the original data to be valid.This is not a perfect solution, since some visualizations (e.g. involving spatial densities) won't be strictly correct, but it's a good compromise that will make most maps work with larger datasets without any adjustment.
-For more precise results, users must handle large datasets differently from smaller ones, and plan their visualizations with aggregation in mind.
+Working with a sample of the data allows any processing/styling intended for the original data to be valid.This is not a perfect solution since some visualizations (e.g. involving spatial densities) won't be strictly correct but it's a good compromise that will make most maps work with larger datasets without any adjustment.
+For more precise results users must handle large datasets differently from smaller ones and plan their visualizations with aggregation in mind.

 The aggregation details are determined for each layer when a map is instantiated.
 A map is instantiated by sending the map configuration (MapConfig)to the proper API endpoint like this: